Automattic/jetpack/readme.txt

 * Google Analytics: add support for the AMP plugin to track WooCommerce events.
 * OpenTable Block: ensure full compatibility with the AMP plugin.
 * Pay with PayPal Block: ensure full compatibility with the AMP plugin.
+* YouTube embeds: ensure that all YouTube video embeds work well when using the AMP plugin.

 **Bug fixes**